BBC-Data-Unit/terminal-illness-benefits/README.md

 Stories written by partners based on this research included:

 * Aberdeen Press and Journal: [Outrage over benefits system as terminally ill woman told to resubmit forms - then died the same day](https://www.pressandjournal.co.uk/fp/lifestyle/health-and-wellbeing/3652203/outrage-over-benefits-system-as-terminally-ill-woman-told-to-resubmit-forms-then-died-the-same-day/) *8 November 2021*
+* Aberdeen Press and Journal (in print): Call for easier access to benefits support for terminally ill claimants *8 November 2021*
-* Bolton Journal: REVEALED: Over 350 terminal patients hit by 'cruel and arbitrary' benefits rule *8 November 2021*
+* Bolton Journal (in print): REVEALED: Over 350 terminal patients hit by 'cruel and arbitrary' benefits rule *8 November 2021*
 * The Bolton News: [More than 350 terminal patients in Bolton hit by 'cruel and arbitrary' benefits rule](https://www.theboltonnews.co.uk/news/19691861.350-terminal-patients-bolton-hit-cruel-arbitrary-benefits-rule/) *8 November 2021*
 * Bristol Live: [Hundreds of terminally ill patients in Bristol applied for fast-track access to benefits](https://www.bristolpost.co.uk/news/bristol-news/hundreds-terminally-ill-patients-bristol-6167370) *8 November 2021*
 * Bristol Post: [100 people have died waiting for DWP to pay benefits after terminal diagnosis](https://www.bristolpost.co.uk/news/uk-world-news/100-people-died-waiting-dwp-6174572) *8 November 2021*